 This is the fourth work package in the Public Mental Health programme and focuses on identifying promising public mental health interventions which improve mental health in adults.
 This work includes evidence reviews of promising public mental health interventions and mapping current practice in local authorities across England.
 The findings from this project will inform research conducted in Phase 2 of the PMH programme.

 This project is divided into two parts: (1) evidence reviews of PMH interventions, and (2) mapping current practice in identified local authority areas.

-WP4.1 Identifying best current published evidence.
+Identifying best current published evidence

-3) Evidence of interventions that targets improving the mental health of adults from Black and Minority Ethnic communities.
+- Interventions designed to improve the mental health of adults from Black and Minority Ethnic communities.